 In this article, we’ll take a look at how to make chat applications more accessible to visually impaired users by adding text-to-speech functionality, which makes it possible for these users to have incoming messages read to them in realtime.
-We’ll be leveraging AWS Polly’s natural speech capabilities to implement this feature and Stream Chat for our chat infrastructure and interface.
+We’ll be leveraging AWS Polly’s natural speech capabilities to implement this feature and Stream's Messaging Platform for our chat infrastructure and interface.

 AWS Polly supports dozens of languages and a wide selection of natural-sounding male and female voices.
 When you send text to AWS Polly's API, it returns the audio to your application as a stream, so you can play the voices immediately.
 This is better than processing the text locally, as AWS Polly is capable of continuously learning and improving its speech rendering capabilities.

 The application we will be building in this tutorial will look and function like this:

 The code used to develop our demo app can be found on GitHub.
 You can clone it and follow along with the explanations below, or type the code in yourself, from scratch.
 If you decide to set up the GitHub repo, you will find all the necessary steps in the accompanying

 Before you proceed with the steps below, make sure you have Node.js (version 10 or later) and yarn installed on your computer.
 It would also help to be equipped with a working knowledge of React to follow along with this tutorial.

 Signing Up for Stream